jamezrin/manjaro-tweaks/easy-manjaro-sshagent.md

 - Using `ssh-agent` through a systemd user unit, and adding a variable to `.pam_environment`.
 Didn't even work.

+- Using `ssh-agent` through a systemd user unit, and adding some variables to `~/.config/plasma-workspace/env/ssh-agent.sh`.
+Worked, stayed with this for a while.
+Some programs didn't like this and required me to open a terminal and do something with ssh beforehand.
+This is what I did in that file:

+    ```bash
+    #!/bin/sh

+    export SSH_ASKPASS='/usr/bin/ksshaskpass'
+    export SSH_AUTH_SOCK="${XDG_RUNTIME_DIR}/ssh-agent.socket"
+    ```

 - Using `keychain` and `x11-ssh-askpass`.
 Don't.
 Just don't.
 It's ugly as fuck.

 - Using `kwallet` with `ssh-agent` running on a systemd user unit.
 Very bad experience.